 When we make acquisitions, especially of entities where we buy a controlling interest only, the acquired entity may have cash on its balance sheet at the time of acquisition.
 All amounts discussed in this section are presented net of any cash acquired.
-During the three months ended March 31, 2008, we used \$6.8 million in cash for acquisitions in our various segments primarily related to the acquisition of the operating company that manages and holds the lease for the Heineken Music Hall located in Amsterdam.
+During the six months ended June 30, 2008, we used \$65.5 million in cash for acquisitions in our various segments primarily related to the acquisition of the operating company that manages and holds the lease for the Heineken Music Hall located in Amsterdam, the acquisition of a 51% interest in Live Nation - Haymon Ventures, LLC, the acquisition of the remaining interests we did not already own in Luger and Moondog, both music companies in Sweden, and the acquisition of a 78.3% interest in DFC, a promoter in Scotland, through a joint venture with Gaiety Investments.
+We own 50.1% of the joint venture with Gaiety Investments.